By Mady Stoner

 Everything mentioned above will give you a true feeling of what the setting was really like in "Little Fires Everywhere."
 But while you’re visiting Shaker Heights, stay for a while and check out these spots.

 Van Aken District: Inspired by the Shaker Heights spirit of quality, craftsmanship and entrepreneurialism, The Van Aken District offers a blend of urban and suburban lifestyles in a city deeply rooted in history, culture and diversity.
-Rising Star Coffee, one of Cleveland’s best coffee shops is located inside.
-And while the Van Aken store is closed, you can pickup a cup of to-go joe at one of their other four locations.
+Start your experience by grabbing a cup of coffee from one of Cleveland’s best coffee shops – Rising Star Coffee.
+From there, explore all the local shops including Stem Handmade Soaps, Spice for Life, Double Rainbow and so much more.

 Insider Tip: If you’re looking for a delicious dessert, try the Pecan Chocolate Tart!

-Shaker Lakes: Round out your trip by getting some fresh air and exploring the beautiful trails offered at the Nature Center at Shaker Lakes.
+Shaker Lakes: Round out your trip by getting some fresh air and exploring the beautiful trails offered at the Nature Center at Shaker Lakes (which welcomes over 40,000 visitors every year).
 Check out the All People’s Trail, which is now ADA accessible.
 This is an easy, 1/3 mile boardwalk that offers nature access for everyone in your family.
 The trail includes views of the forest, their signature marsh and Lower Shaker Lake.

 As you leave the Nature Center, take a drive through South Park Blvd to enjoy even more stunning, beautifully built houses the area is best known for.